-- Through you: the Holy Spirit puts Philip in the right place at the right time to tell Jesus' story to someone who is ready and eager to hear it.
+- Through you: The Holy Spirit puts Philip in the right place at the right time to tell Jesus' story to someone who is ready and eager to hear it.
 Ask the Holy Spirit to put you in the path of people like the Ethiopian eunuch.
 Of course, it took Philip doing a few odd things before he got to the right place: he had to leave a thriving ministry and go to a desert road, run alongside a chariot, and ask the passenger what he was reading.
 Be prepared to follow the Holy Spirit's instructions, even if they seem a little silly. - Through your six: So far in Acts, Peter has had to severely correct fellow believers twice.
 Both times, money was a big part of the problem: Ananias and Sapphira try to keep back some of the money they say they are giving to the community; and Simon tries to buy the Holy Spirit.
 Money seems to have a powerful ability to keep people from the life God has for them.
-Pray for your six, that money would not have a hold over them. - Through our church: The Holy Spirit puts Philip into contact with the Ethiopian official, a person with a unique ability to bring Jesus' message to a new culture and a new socioeconomic class.
-Ask God to put our church in contact with these potential bridge people.
-Ask him to give us what we need to equip these people to carry Jesus' message to their friends.
+Pray for your six, that money would not have a hold over them. - Through our church: The Holy Spirit puts Philip into contact with the Ethiopian official, a person with a unique ability to bring news of God's goodness and how to experience it to a new culture and a new socioeconomic class.
+Ask God to put our church in contact with potential bridge people like this Ethiopian official, in our neighborhood and in our city.